Word of the Month

 immersed in the meandering through minutiae...

-the being on another
+and what of that being on another

 in a retro sort of way